Sometimes it pays not to be so complicated.

 This is the last one, at least for a while: A space to rate.
 As in previous posts, I've asked your honest -- yet kind -- opinion of various rooms.
 This is a living room.
 It is quite large.
 A grand piano sits in the right-hand corner (you might see its edge), and another sitting area (with sofa and chairs) -- besides the one depicted here -- is located across from the piano to the left (unseen).
 I've enjoyed getting to know you, based on the comments you've left!

-Posted by Love Where You Live on Saturday, June 06, 2009
+Posted by My Galveston Cottage on Saturday, June 06, 2009

 Friday, June 5, 2009